★★★★ This is immersive theatre at its unrelenting best.The Stage

 ★★★★★ Thrillingly immersive… a haunting experienceIrish Times on the 2016 production

 Created by two of Ireland’s most original companies, These Rooms received unanimous critical acclaim when it was first presented in a dilapidated Dublin building in 2016 as part of the centenary commemorations of the Easter Rising.
-Wholly reimagined for its London run, this riveting work sheds new light on a pivotal moment in British-Irish relations.
-These Rooms is accompanied by Beyond These Rooms, an installation touring the UK in 2018.
+It was wholly re-imagined for its London run from the 4 – 22 June 2018; a riveting work shedding new light on a pivotal moment in British-Irish relations.
+These Rooms was accompanied by Beyond These Rooms, an installation touring the UK in 2018.

 Co-commissioned by 14-18 NOW, LIFT and Shoreditch Town Hall.
 Supported by Culture Ireland as part of GB18: Promoting Irish Arts in Britain.